ClickCease

 California’s privacy law, effective Jan.
 1, increases the risk of payouts following security breaches because it added a private right to sue and statutory damages of up to $750 per customer per incident.
 Walmart joins a number of companies sued under the law since it took effect.
 Others include Salesforce.com, Clearview AI, Minted Inc. and Sunshine Behavioral Health Group.

-Hackers allegedly accessed Walmart’s website to obtain names, addresses, financial data, and other information, the July 10 complaint says.
-The plaintiff in the case wrote explaining that Walmart was vulnerable to the hack, “Evidence that Wal-Mart was hacked”.
+The July 10 complaint says hackers accessed Walmart’s website to obtain names, addresses, financial data, and other information.
+The plaintiff in the case wrote, explaining that Walmart was vulnerable to the hack, “Evidence that Wal-Mart was hacked.”

-Plaintiffs in data breach cases must show they suffered harm to beat early challenges to their claims.
-The plaintiff, in this case, Lavarious Gardiner, wrote that the breach forced him to incur out-of-pocket expenses and spend time and effort to limit identity theft risks.
+Plaintiffs in data breach cases must show they suffered harm to overcome early challenges to their claims.
+In this case, the plaintiff, Lavarious Gardiner, wrote that the breach forced him to incur out-of-pocket expenses and spend time and effort limiting identity theft risks.

 Steps to Take After a Data Breach

-There are many steps you can take if your personal information has been stolen or compromised.
+You can take many steps if your personal information has been stolen or compromised.
 First, determine what kind of information was stolen.
 Credit and debit card numbers, dates of birth and e-mail addresses are more sensitive information that could be used to steal your identity.

 Next, change all affected passwords.
-If an online account has been compromised, change the password on that account immediately.
-If you’ve used the same password for other accounts, change those as well and make up a new, strong password for each and every account.
+If an online account has been compromised, change the password immediately.
+If you’ve used the same password for other accounts, change those as well and create a new, strong password for each one.

 Contact banks and credit card companies immediately.
 Contact the major consumer credit-reporting bureaus and ask each to place a fraud alert on your name.
-If you place a credit freeze, no one will be allowed to open an account in your name without your explicit authorization.
+If you place a credit freeze, no one can open an account in your name without your explicit authorization.

-It would also be a good idea to sign up for a credit monitoring service.
+Signing up for a credit monitoring service would also be a good idea.
 Keep a close watch on all your account statements to watch out for any unauthorized charges.
-If a data breach has victimized you, an experienced class action attorney may be able to provide you with more information regarding your legal rights.
+If a data breach has victimized you, an experienced California class action attorney may be able to provide you with more information regarding your legal rights.

 Source: https://news.bloomberglaw.com/privacy-and-data-security/walmart-faces-data-breach-suit-under-californias-privacy-law